 Handmade Artists are an online platform that connects artists and crafters to potential buyers.
 It’s like Etsy, but smaller.

 You need to pay a subscription fee of $5 per month and that’s it!
 You get to keep 100% of your sales.

 16. Saatchi Art

-If you want to know how to become a freelance artist and get great exposure and recognition, it’s worth trying then out.
+If you want to know how to be a successful freelance artist and get great exposure and recognition, it’s worth trying them out.

 It is free to create an account and they handle the shipping for you. they take a 35% commission but having your art up there will increase your exposure in the art world.